 - Born in the Cloud.
 Built from the ground up for the cloud-native experience.
 Consistent design and architecture across screens and modules.

 - Manufacturing and MES.
 Designed from the perspective of automotive OEMs.
-Contains supply chain and quality processes tailored for specific micro-verticals.
+Also contains supply chain and quality processes tailored for specific micro-verticals.

 - Automotive Capabilities.
 Built out of the box are the Toyota and Ford compliance and quality capabilities.
 Expect substantial efforts to enable similar capabilities with other similar products not tailored for automotive.